nyu-ossd-s20/pmets-weekly/about.md

 ### More Information

 Hi!!
-My name is Priya!!
+My name is Priya studying Computer Science!!